Amadeus-source/BeagleCom/README.md

 # BeagleCom
 BeagleCom is a project with the aim to equip the BeagleBone with easy-to-use and accessible communication tools.
-A file sharing system and a IRC client capable.
+A file sharing system and a IRC client capable to connect to any public channel.

 ```
 python3 sendfile.py -i <localhost> -p <port> -f <file path>